microchip-pic-avr-examples/avr16eb32-getting-started-with-tcf-mplab-bare-metal/NCO-Pulse-Length-Demo/readme.md

 ## Use case 2: Generate Two Two Constant On-Time PWM Signals in NCO-Pulse Length Mode using the TCF

-Below is an example of how to set TCF to generate Two Constant On-Time PWM Signals
+Below is an example of how to set TCF to generate Two Constant On-Time PWM Signals.
+The On-Time is always constant even if the frequency is changed.

 ## Related Documentation
 More details and code examples on the AVR16EB32 can be found at the following links: